EasyEatsXyz/mariadb-backup2/README.md

 Next, let's extract the backup files to create backup directories.
 Due to space and security considerations, this should normally only be done when you are ready to restore the data.

 We can extract the backups by passing the .xbstream backup files to the **extract-mysql.sh** script.
-We can run from any user with access to backups:
+We can run from any user with access to backups.
+Based on current script configuration, you must execute this command from the directory of the backup (i.e. 2021-07-23):

 ```
+cd /var/backup/mysql/2021-07-23
 sudo -u backup extract-mysql.sh /var/backup/mysql/2021-07-23/*.xbstream.gz

 Extraction complete!
 Backup directories have been extracted to the "restore" directory.